-The restrictive practice assessments were undertaken by the district nurses with liaison with the service user and their next of kin.
-The assessments took into consideration if the service user has capacity and their views on this practice which focused on bed rails.
+The restrictive practice assessments were undertaken in liaison with the service user and their next of kin.
+The assessments took into consideration if the service user has capacity and their views on this practice which focused on bed rails and medication.
 The assessments included: